 There is a general attitude of contempt for the February LSAT, which I’m betting has just about everything to do with reasons 1 and 2 above.
 I’ve even heard people take the besmirching of the February LSAT so far as to claim that it is the “hardest” of all the LSATs given in a calendar year.
 Let’s be perfectly clear about this: the February LSAT IS NOT HARDER than any other LSAT given.

-So, why would anyone in their right mind actually take the LSAT in February?
+So, why would anyone in their right mind actually take the February LSAT?

 Glad you asked!
-There are many good reasons to take the LSAT in February, particularly if you’ve planned ahead and are taking your LSAT well ahead of your application deadline.
-If your best opportunity to study was over the Fall/early Winter, the February LSAT likely makes sense for you.
+There are many good reasons to take the February LSAT, particularly if you’ve planned ahead and are taking your LSAT well ahead of your application deadline.
+If your best opportunity to study was over the fall/early winter, the February LSAT likely makes sense for you.

 Don’t forget that you can attend the first session of any of our online or in-person LSAT courses absolutely free.
 We’re not kidding!
 Check out our upcoming courses here.